parkinsons-toolkit/app-content/pages-content/managing-symptoms/pain.md

 - Regular, gentle exercise can be helpful.
 - Some people find massage and/or a warm heating pad helpful.

-For more information on exercise and stretching, see the _Keeping Active_ page.
+For more information on exercise and stretching, see the <a href="/learn/living-with-parkinsons/optimising-wellbeing/keeping-active" class="internal-link">_Keeping Active_</a> page.

 When initially beginning any form of exercise, muscles can feel sore or stiff.
 It is important not to overwork them in the beginning; a slow gentle build up will enable tight muscles to adapt and relax.
 If stretches or exercises do cause you a lot of pain, speak with your physiotherapist, GP or Parkinson’s specialist team.